schwa/SwiftGLTF/README.md

 * SwiftGLTF - SwiftPackage for loading and conversion of GLTF/GLB files.
 * SwiftGLTFViewer -- macOS CLI project for viewing files.
 This project downloads the latest version of the KronosGroup GLTF sample models and displays them in a RealityKit view.

+## Status

+Incomplete.
+Currently only supports a subset of the GLTF 2.0 spec - not all KronosGroup sample models will load or render correctly.

 ## Caveats

 This code is incomplete "hobby" code and should probably not be used in production.
 See CAVEATS.md for more details.